tokamak-network/gem-nft-contract/README.md

 The Treasury contract is responsible for creating pools of pre-mined GEMs (admin-only).
 It handles all transactions made by users, including locking GEM values and holding TON/WSTON tokens in reserve.
 The admin can list pre-mined GEMs for sale on the marketplace or use the swapper to obtain WSTON.
 Note that new GEMs cannot be created if the WSTON collateral does not cover the new GEM's value.

+### RandomPack (L2)

+This contract allows users to obtain a random GEM from the pre-mined GEM pool (held in the Treasury) in exchange for an upfront fee.
+The fee rate can be customized by the admin.
+The VDF random beacon is used to generate a random value, which runs an off-chain node and calls the ```fulfillRandomWords``` function to transfer ownership of the selected GEM.
+If no GEM is available in the pool, a new perfect Common GEM is minted, provided there are sufficient funds in the Treasury contract.

 ### GemFactory (L2)

 This contract carries the logic behind GEMs Minting, Forging, mining and melting.